ibm-cloud-docs/openshift/openshift_storage_portworx.md

    6. Enter an {{site.data.keyword.cloud_notm}} API key to retrieve the list of clusters that you have access to.
 If you don't have an API key, see [Managing user API keys](/docs/account?topic=account-userapikey).
 After you enter the API key, the **Kubernetes or OpenShift cluster name** field appears at the bottom of the page.
    7. Enter a unique name for the Portworx cluster that is created within your {{site.data.keyword.openshiftlong_notm}} cluster.
    8. From the **Portworx metadata key-value store** drop down, choose the type of key-value store that you want to use to store Portworx metadata.
 Select **Portworx KVDB** to automatically create a key-value store during the Portworx installation, or select **Databases for etcd** if you want to use an existing Databases for etcd instance.
 If you choose **Databases for etcd**, the **Etcd API endpoints** and **Etcd secret name** fields appear.
-   9. Required for Databases for etcd only: Enter the information of your Databases for etcd service instance.
+   9. **Required for Databases for etcd only**: Enter the information of your Databases for etcd service instance.
       1. [Retrieve the etcd endpoint, and the name of the Kubernetes secret](#databases_credentials) that you created for your Databases for etcd service instance.
       2. In the **Etcd API endpoints** field, enter the API endpoint of your Databases for etcd service instance that you retrieved earlier.
 Make sure to enter the endpoint in the format `etcd:<etcd_endpoint1>;etcd:<etcd_endpoint2>`.
 If you have more than one endpoint, include all endpoints and separate them with a semicolon (`;`).
       3. In the **Etcd secret name** field, enter the name of the Kubernetes secret that you created in your cluster to store the Databases for etcd service credentials.